elliotdwilliams/pymarc-scripts/README.md

 **9. mmsid_export.py** - Exports a plain list of all MMS IDs in a given set of MARC records.
 Useful for getting a list of MMS IDs to paste into Alma Analytics.

+**10. field_export.py** - Exports the MMS ID and complete field value for a given MARC field.
+(E.g., exports all 710 fields along with their MMS ID)

 Some scripts accept input and output files as command line arguments, and others have filenames encoded as variables.